awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::S3::Bucket
 ```

-## Disallow Public Write Access to Amazon S3 Buckets<a name="s3-disallow-public-write"></a>
+## Detect Whether Public Write Access to Amazon S3 Buckets is Allowed<a name="s3-disallow-public-write"></a>

 This guardrail detects whether public write access is allowed to Amazon S3 buckets\.
+It helps you maintain secure access to data stored in the buckets\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.